A case of worldly thinking?

 Here is the link to this item: A3 - Salary differentials for Christian workers.pdf

-This article has been updated in December 2013 with minor amendments throughout the text and current statistical information replacing older figures.
+This article has been updated in December 2015 with current statistical information.